moises-cp/react-doc/state__update-property.md

+# State Property Update

-# Property Update To True or False
+## Example 1 - Update to True or False

 In this example, when the button `Toggle Persons` is clicked: